writethedocs/www/docs/conf/na/2015/writing-day.md

 Let's work together to make this happen at the Writing Day!

+##### NodeSchool Workshops/Events Docs

+There are around 30 [NodeSchool](http://nodeschool.io/) tutorials, and each one is it's own special snowflake.
+They are also viewed in the terminal, which isn't the most user friendly way to read docs.
+We want to figure some nice ways to write docs that can work in both the CLI as well as on the web.
+One example of a workshop that has done this is `git-it` which generates [this HTML guide](http://jlord.us/git-it/).

+Also there is a [NodeSchool International Day](http://nodeschool.io/international-day/) event coming up with events in 30+ cities and we wanna write a Guide for Organizers and a Guide for Attendees so they can get the most out of their events.

 ##### Your Project Here

 Yup.
 We know you need better docs.
 We do too.
 Make it happen.